Mitsubishi Lancer Evolution: Track racing

-Most recently, (2005–2006) the CT9A chassis Evolution has been dominant in Time Attack (time trials) throughout the world.
+Most recently, (2005 to 2006) the CT9A chassis Evolution has been dominant in Time Attack (time trials) throughout the world.
 CyberEvo's CT9A chassis Lancer Evolution (now retired) previously held the OEM chassis record at Japan's Tsukuba Circuit for Time Attack, as well as the Australian record at Eastern Creek Raceway.
 Sierra Sierra Enterprise's CT9A chassis Evolution holds the U.S. Time Attack record.
 The Tilton Interiors CT9A chassis Lancer Evolution held the time attack record at Sydney Motorsport Park until October 2016 where MCA "Hammerhead" Nissan Silvia reset the record.

-The Lancer Evolution VIII was used in Stock Car Brasil from 2005 to 2008, with Cacá Bueno won the series twice from 2006 to 2007.
+Silhouette racing cars resembling the Lancer Evolution VIII—featuring tubular frames, rear-wheel-drive, and V8 engines—were used in Stock Car Brasil between 2005 and 2008, with Cacá Bueno won the series twice in 2006 and 2007.